Brian Branch: 2024

 He entered training camp slated as the starting nickelback and the primary backup safety behind projected starters Ifeatu Melifonwu and Kerby Joseph.
 Head coach Dan Campbell named Branch the starting strong safety to start the regular season, alongside Kerby Joseph, after Ifeatu Melifonwu was placed on injured reserve after he sustained an ankle injury in training camp.

 He started in the Detroit Lions' home-opener against the Los Angeles Rams and made seven combined tackles (five solo) and a season-high three pass deflections during a 26–20 overtime victory.
 Branch was sidelined during the Lions' Week 4 win against the Seattle Seahawks due to a knee injury.
-On December 13, 2024, Branch recorded six combined tackles (five solo), two pass deflections, and intercepted two passes thrown by Dak Prescott during a 47–9 victory at the Dallas Cowboys.
+On October 13, 2024, Branch recorded six combined tackles (five solo), two pass deflections, and intercepted two passes thrown by Dak Prescott during a 47–9 victory at the Dallas Cowboys.
 His performance in Week 8 earned him NFC Defensive Player of the Week.
 In Week 15, he collected a season-high 14 combined tackles (eight solo) and deflected a pass in the Lions' 42–48 loss to the Buffalo Bills.
 He finished his sophomore season in 2024 with 109 combined tackles (79 solo), 16 pass deflections, four interceptions, and a sack in 16 games and 16 starts.
 Branch was the only defensive player on the Detroit Lions to be voted to the 2025 Pro Bowl.

 The Detroit Lions finished the 2024 NFL season first in the NFC North with a 15–2 record and clinched a playoff berth and a first round bye.
 On January 18, 2025, Branch started in his first postseason appearance and lead his team with 11 combined tackles (eight solo) and had a forced fumble as the Lions lost the Divisional Round 45–31 to the Washington Commanders.

 2025

 During the 2025 season, in the immediate aftermath to the conclusion of a Week 6 loss to the Kansas City Chiefs on Sunday Night Football, Branch refused to shake hands with Patrick Mahomes and when JuJu Smith-Schuster approached him, Branch proceeded to punch Smith-Schuster in the face, which subsequently began a brief brawl between the two teams.
 Branch stated in a post-game interview, “I got blocked in the back illegally.
 It was in front of the ref and the ref didn't do anything.
 Just stuff like that.
 I could’ve gotten hurt off that.
 I still shouldn't have done that."
 The following day, on October 13, 2025, the league announced he would be suspended without pay for one game.
+During the team's Week 14 game against the Dallas Cowboys, Branch tore his Achilles after trying to intercept a tipped pass into the endzone.
+Branch had surgery to repair the tendon in early December.

+2026

+Branch began the 2026 season on the PUP list due to the Achilles injury.